Zero-Shot Coreset Selection via Iterative Subspace Sampling: Reproducibility Statement

-\textbf{Reproducibility Statement}.
-We provide detailed experimental settings in \cref{sec:method,sec:eval}.
+We provide detailed method and experiment descriptions in \cref{sec:method,sec:eval} of the main paper.
 We generate all ZCore experimental results from a single attempt of five consecutive trials with the exception of ImageNet, which is from a single attempt of one trial.
-Our code is publicly available at \url{https://github.com/voxel51/zcore}.
+Our paper's code is publicly available at {\url{https://github.com/voxel51/zcore}}.

-\textbf{Additional Figures \& Tables}.
-To supplement the evaluation in \cref{sec:eval}, we provide additional Figures and Tables.
-We plot coreset selection results for ImageNet in \cref{fig:imagenet}, which demonstrates coreset selection at a large scale.
-We plot coreset selection results for CIFAR10 and CIFAR100 in \cref{fig:cifar}, which demonstrates coreset selection for two medium-sized datasets.
-We provide coreset selection results for all EuroSAT dataset splits in \cref{tab:euro}, which demonstrates coreset selection for the three leading methods at a much smaller scale.
-We plot DINOv2 model embeddings and corresponding sample distributions in \cref{fig:dino-dist}.